FMU Container Builder — GUI¶

 Create sub-containers and drag FMUs into them to build nested assemblies.

-Step 5: Set Start Values and Expose Outputs (Optional)¶
+Step 5: Set Start Values and Expose Ports (Optional)¶

 Select individual FMU nodes and override input port start values as needed.
-Use the Output Ports tab to explicitly expose specific output ports at the container level.
+Use the Input Ports tab to explicitly expose specific input ports, and the Output Ports tab to explicitly expose specific output ports, at the container level.

 Step 6: Save¶